jacprog/recoil-escapement/README.md

 # recoil-escapement

-This si a recoil escapement animation with FreeCAD 0.19 Assembly 4 Workbench
+This is a recoil escapement animation with FreeCAD 0.19 Assembly 4 Workbench
 Python